Youth go to court for climate justice

 A key step in the global youth climate movement

 This may be the first lawsuit of its kind in Canada, but legal challenges around the world are aimed at getting governments to act on the climate crisis and protect the well-being of people now and into the future.
 These 15 plaintiffs are part of a global movement of young people holding their governments accountable to reduce greenhouse gas emissions and safeguard their constitutional rights.
 Similar cases are pending in other countries, including Juliana vs. United States.

 Meet the plaintiffs

-Ranging in age from 10 to 19 and representing six provinces and a territory, the plaintiffs are as diverse as they are committed to climate action.
+Ranging in age from 10 to 19 (at time of case launch) and representing seven provinces and a territory, the plaintiffs are as diverse as they are committed to climate action.

 All have suffered individualized harms from the effects of the climate crisis, and all have been working to advance climate solutions in their own communities.

 Is it really a climate emergency?